Bethlehem Chapel

-The Bethlehem Chapel (Betlémská kaple) is a medieval religious building in the Old Town of Prague, Czech Republic, notable for its connection with the origins of the Bohemian Reformation, especially with the Czech reformer Jan Hus.
+The Bethlehem Chapel (Betlémská kaple) is a medieval religious building in the Old Town of Prague, Czech Republic.
+It is notable for its connection with the origins of the Bohemian Reformation, especially with the Czech reformer Jan Hus.

 The chapel is named for the Innocents massacred in Bethlehem by Herod the Great in an attempt to kill the newborn Jesus Christ.

 History

 The Bethlehem Chapel was founded in Prague in 1391 by Wenceslas Kříž (known as 'the Merchant'), and John of Milheim, and taught solely in the Czech vernacular, thus breaking with German domination of the Medieval Bohemian church.
 The building was never officially called a church, only a chapel, though it could contain 3,000 people; indeed, the chapel encroached upon the parish of Sts.
 Philip and James, and John of Milheim paid the pastor of that church 90 grossi as compensation.

 Hus became a rector and a preacher in March 1402.
 After Hus's excommunication in 1412, the Pope ordered the Bethlehem chapel to be pulled down, although this action was rejected by the Czech majority on the Old Town council.
 After Hus's death, he was succeeded by Jacob of Mies.

 In the 17th century, the building was acquired by the Jesuits.
 It fell into disrepair and in 1786 it was partly demolished.
-In 1836–1837 the surviving masonry was incorporated into a new apartment building.
-Under the Czechoslovakian communist regime the building was restored by the government to its state at the time of Hus.
+In 1836–1837, the surviving masonry was incorporated into a new apartment building.
+Under the Czechoslovak communist regime the building was restored by the government to its state at the time of Hus.
 Most of the chapel's exterior walls and a small portion of the pulpit date back to the medieval chapel.
 The wall paintings are largely from Hus's time there, and the text below is taken from his work De sex erroribus, and contrast the poverty of Christ with the riches of the Catholic Church of Hus's time.